|Key West '73|

 I had to practice hard just to be competitive in breaststroke, while she was a natural in the ‘fly.
 And by a natural I mean the girl was built like a she-dolphin.
 Brunette, she competed with her hair pulled back into a braided ponytail.
 Impressive shoulders and not just on a girl.
 She was sleek and petite and buxom all at once, with powerful legs.
 Her tan was more of a tawny glow and she was freckled in interesting places.
 Pretty in a handsome kind of way, she was not shy; she had a disarming way of looking you right in the eye, and her little laugh was infectious.
 It was the only time I saw her that summer, but she made an indelible impression, in her little red tank suit.

-She graduated eighth grade a year behind me and from a different parochial school.
+She graduated eighth grade a year behind me and from a different parochial school in J-ville.
 I had a girlfriend by then - lucky for me - and sense enough not to attempt a swim through high school in the wake of my future Wife Aquatic.
 But that undertow would always be there between us.